Skip to main content

 • a waiver for up to 12 credit hours of tuition for the summer term immediately following a fall or spring appointment

-The department routinely awards graduate assistantships to applicants who accept admission.
+Similar to admission to the program, graduate assistantships also are highly competitive.
+Applicants who are offered admission may be offered a graduate assistantship, depending on the availability of funding.
 Applicants who accept our admission offer will receive further information about the assistantship process.
 Graduate assistantships are subject to verification of employment eligibility under U.S. immigration laws and the receipt of anticipated state funding.

 Costs & Funding